 3 Lumley and Walker: Animal Toxicity Studies: Their relevance for Man: Quay 1990 p73.

-~ This high number of laboratory animals is not justified by up-to-date understanding of the crucial significance evolutionary biology has for medical research, contrasted with the antiquated origin of claims that animals are able to predict responses for humans.
+~ The high number of laboratory animals is not justified by up-to-date understanding of the crucial significance evolutionary biology has for medical research, contrasted with the antiquated origin of claims that animals are able to predict responses for humans.
 Please visit 1847 – 1878 Medical Ethics for more on this historical perspective.

 Looking at the above within an historical, scientific and moral perspective, the following needs to be acknowledged: